fuzhanrahmanian/MADAP/README.rst

 Usage
 ~~~~~
+A brief tutorial video of the basic of MADAP usage can found here  `here <https://youtu.be/nL-eJpb1AxI>`__
 MADAP can be used in a python script as follows:

 .. code:: python